-For 2020-21 academic year BIST offers a British International education to students from Foundation (Early Years) to Year 13.
+During the academic year (August-July) BIST offers a British International education to students from Foundation (Early Years) to Year 13.
 To be eligible for Foundation 1 class, the child must be 3 by the 1st September of the current academic year.
-Placement options for students aged 16-18 is determined individually during the admissions process.
+Placement options for students aged 16-18 are determined individually during the admissions process.

 Students are placed primarily according to their age on 1st September of the current academic year (see the placement table in the Admissions Section).
 Although different countries have varying approaches to the age at which a child starts primary school, it is not feasible for BIST to place students according to the education regulations of their home country.
 We believe that it is important for children, both academically and socially, to be placed with their peers according to their age group, not according to how many years of previous schooling they may have had.
 Placement options are discussed as part of the admissions process, in consultation with the Admissions Office.